Miroslav03/SkillFind-SPA/README.md

 # SkillFind-SPA
-SkillFInd is a Freelance Job Marketplace writen on React
+SkillFInd is a Freelance Job Marketplace written on React